gabecoelho/Reverse-Proxy/README.md

 - Enter your email when prompted.
    - Select `A` to agree with terms.
    - Select option `2` when prompted to ensure you install the most complete and secure SSL certificate.
+- You can run the link provided in the terminal of your web service.
+It will test your SSL certificate (see Appendix II).

 **4. Setup Certbot Auto-Renewal**
 Test the renewal process.
 If you see no errors, all is well!